NathanShekita/Job_Listing_Scrape/README.md

 # Scrape job listings from EmCare's website
-This code (currently fully functional) is intended to scrape job titles, facilities, and locations a physician-outsourcing firm, EmCare, operates in.
+This code (currently fully functional) is intended to scrape job titles, facilities, and locations that a physician-outsourcing firm, EmCare, operates in.
 It is used as part of our identification strategy in the following paper: [Surprise!
 Out-of-Network Billing for Emergency Care in the United States](https://www.journals.uchicago.edu/doi/abs/10.1086/708819)

 Link to site we scrape: [Envision Job Listings](https://www.envisionphysicianservices.com/find-a-career/clinical-job-search?positiontype=225180003#JobList)